auth0/docs/articles/dev-lifecycle/setting-up-env.md

 The default answer is no. However, this will be decided for each case.
 Please contact us via the [Auth0 Support Center](https://support.auth0.com/) and inform us the following:
 * The name of the Auth0 paying account for which the child account will be linked to.
-* The amount of child accounts that you need.
+* The number of child accounts that you need.
 * The name of each of the new Auth0 child accounts.

-* Considerations:
-  * You can ask up to 3 child tenants.
+Note that you can ask up to 3 child accounts.
 So you can have one for development, one for staging and one for testing.
-  * We encourage you to keep things simple and have only one child tenant.
+We encourage you to keep things simple and have only one child account.